chengwenxi/iris-community/test.md

 who in turn has an opportunity to present a resolution.
-Due to the lack of central authorities in a decentralized world, the dispute resolution mechanism cannot rely on third party arbitration, and should avoid introducing subjective performance evaluation -- which could be abused by either side.
-The blockchain faithfully records what happened and let the objective facts speak for themselves.
+Due to the lack of central authorities in a decentralized world, the dispute resolution mechanism cannot rely on third party arbitration, and should avoid introducing subjective evaluation -- which could be abused by either side.
+The blockchain faithfully records what happened and let the facts speak for themselves.

-The process to resolve a dispute is very much like that of service invocation, except that a consumer sends a Complaint to the provider, and the provider responds with a Resolution; and the interactions happen through a pair of global endpoints known as *complaint table* and *resolution table*.
+The process to resolve a dispute is very much like that of service invocation, except that a consumer sends a `Complaint` to the provider, and the provider responds with a Resolution; and the interactions happen through a pair of global endpoints known as `*complaint table*` and `*resolution table*`.

 A consumer deposit is required for filing a complaint, and a penalty will be deducted from this deposit if the consumer does not confirm a